Mad as a hatter – The Bostonian that Killed John Wilkes Booth

 Stanton suggested that Corbett had done the nation a favor. “"The rebel is dead.
 The patriot lives. . . [v]

-Eyewitnesses did contradict Boston Corbett’s specific claim of self-defense including Farmer Garrett
+Eyewitnesses, including Richard Garrett the owner of the farm, did contradict Boston Corbett’s specific claim of self-defense

 Corbett received a portion of the reward money equal to $26,000 in today’s currency